 10 Best and Worst Ingredients for Your Skin

-While one would never even think of intentionally ingesting or inhaling toxic chemicals such as formaldehyde or acetate, many of us apply a large number of them to our bodies and faces on a daily basis.
+Skin is your largest organ and it can absorb chemicals through its pores.
+While one would never even think of intentionally ingesting or inhaling toxic chemicals, such as formaldehyde or acetate, many of us apply a large number of them to our bodies and faces on a daily basis.

 The skin is our largest organ, and it is as susceptible to the chemicals we put on it as our livers are to our diet or our lungs are to smoking.
 And we expose our skin to more toxic chemicals than you may think.
 We live in a society that tends to put beauty and youth before knowledge and kindness, and we are constantly on the lookout for the best new product or for the miracle anti-aging cure.
 The problem is that we might be compromising our health with the ingredients that are found in these bottles and jars that promise youthful skin.